aef1004/cyto-feature_engineering/README.md

 - Lineage_Table.Rmd : code to create the tables to describe the lineage and cell phenotype in Project 1
 - Time_BCG_v_PBS.Rmd : code to calculate the amount of time it takes to execute analysis pipeline on Project 1 for different inputs of cells

 Note: The .fcs files are too large to push to Github.
 The data can be obtained from Amy Fox (amyfox@colostat.edu).
-The data will also be submitted to ImmPort after publication.
+The data is also submitted to FlowRepository, and will be published after publication.